defcube/uwsgiFouine/README.rst

 Inspired by pgFouine, a postgres log analyser.

-Call uwsgiFounie -h to see all available options.
+Call uwsgiFouine -h to see all available options.

 Features include: